julienreszka/julienreszka/notes/10-Popular-Programming-Principles-DEBUNKED.md

 The company also faced a lawsuit from its investors and was required to pay a settlement of $1.85 million.

+#### Healthcare.gov launch

+Another notable example of lack of early optimization leading to disastrous consequences is the launch of the Healthcare.gov website in 2013.

+The website was created to allow Americans to sign up for health insurance under the Affordable Care Act (ACA).

+However, the website experienced numerous technical issues, including slow loading times and frequent crashes.

+The website was not optimized for performance, leading to poor user experience and low adoption rates.

+The website was eventually fixed, but the initial problems caused significant delays in the rollout of the ACA.

+Bloomberg News reported the cost exceeded $2 billion.

+Performance was not the only reason why the website failed but it is one of the reasons.
+It was a major factor in the delay of the rollout of the ACA.

 ## ~The less it knows the better (Law of Demeter)~

 In theory, the Law of Demeter (LoD) states that a module should have have limited knowledge of other modules to avoid tight coupling and minimize dependencies.